 Resetting the body metabolism has become the most sought-after topic these days.
-There may be various ways to fire up the metabolism, but one that is sure-fire and doesn’t ever fail is the concept of intermittent fasting.
+There are several ways to pump up your metabolism, but one that is always reliable and has been proven to give incredible results is the concept of intermittent fasting.
 Keep reading to know more about this wonderful style of eating.

 What is intermittent fasting, and why is it so popular?